-- 4. Stormwater Management: Detention of storm water in an area that has been previously unmanaged.
-Additional information is needed delineating the areas where storm water will be captured and discharged to verify whether the entire area of development will be detained and treated.
-The storm water system design, calculations, details and maintenance must be included in a Strom Water Management Plan as stated in the ordinance.
-These details are typically worked out in the Site Plan approval process.
-All developments would be expected to comply with these requirements, so this cannot be counted as a benefit to the community. - 5.
+- 3. Public Parking: Public parking spaces along Old Novi Road for overflow park parking.
+Ten on-street parking spaces are proposed along the east side of Old Novi Road.
+These would be available for the general public including local residents, customers of local businesses, and visitors of the Pavilion Shore Park.
+The Master Plan does recommend on-street parking along Old Novi Road, so the spaces could be counted as a benefit to the public. - 4.
 Historical Marker: The proposed project will necessitate the demolition of the historic Austin House at 2205 Old Novi Road.
 The applicant has indicated a willingness to allow documentation of the home prior to demolition.
 In addition, a memorialization plaque would be provided to give passers-by historical information about the site's place in Novi history.
 Many people who live in Novi today would never know the significance of the home at 2205 Old Novi Road, or about the man who was one of the early white settlers of the area and a veteran of the War of 1812.
-Although the home would be lost, the proposed signage could be a cultural benefit to the community to expand awareness of the role Cornelius Austin played in Novi's history. - 6.
+Although the home would be lost, the proposed signage could be a cultural benefit to the community to expand awareness of the role Cornelius Austin played in Novi's history. - 5.
 Providing Alternative Housing: Housing options for residents that are currently underserved.
 Single family homes at the price point proposed by the applicant do not specifically address the underserved market of the area.
 The applicant has stated the proposed homes will start around \$350,000.
 The most recent data available (2016) shows the median home value in Novi is \$266,000 (American Community Survey).
 Thirty percent of homes in Novi fall within the range of \$300-499,000, which is the largest segment of home values.
 The 2016 median income level in Novi was \$86,193.
 At this income level, many home affordability calculators would suggest homes valued at \$300-350,000 would be considered affordable at today's mortgage interest rates.
 Staff agrees that there is a demand for the proposed type of housing within the City.
 The homes are set in a walkable context, and are smaller than many of the homes being built in Novi in recent years.
-They may fill the need for a more affordable option for those looking to buy a newer home in the area. - 7.
-Enhanced Architectural Design: Quality architecture and design that will provide a catalyst for more retail amenities in the Pavilion Shore Village area.
-The single family elevations provided lack the architectural features that would achieve a higher standard than would otherwise be provided in a development.
-Unless the architectural designs are modified to enhance the architectural details, the facades do not represent a benefit to the public.
+They may fill the need for a more affordable option for those looking to buy a newer home in the area.